-Cutleaf Japanese Maple is a deciduous tree with a more or less rounded form.
+Weeping Japanese Maple is a deciduous tree with a strong central leader and a rounded form and gracefully weeping branches.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.